plone/plone.api/docs/user.rst

 Get user's roles
 ----------------

-The :meth:`api.user.get_roles` method is used to getting user's roles.
+The :meth:`api.user.get_roles` method is used for getting a user's roles.
 By default it returns site-wide roles.

 .. code-block:: python